The facts

 - Speed - Be aware of the conditions and travel at an appropriate speed.

 - Turning trucks - Don’t overtake or travel beside a turning truck.
 Heavy vehicles need more space to turn.
+This can include a heavy vehicle making use of multiple lanes when turning.

 Riding safely around heavy vehicles